 How do I get from the airport to my school?

-The Gap Network will assist in arranging transport to your school.
-In most cases, your school will ask for your arrival details in London and advise on the best way to travel to them.
-A member of staff from the school will often come to collect you from the airport or forward travel arrangements from the airport will be made.
-If you choose to travel with a group, travel to individual schools will be organised for you.
+The Gap Network will assist in arranging transfer to your gap school.
+A member of staff from the school may come to collect you from the airport or forward travel arrangements from the airport will be made.

 What if I have problems during my gap placement?